yusufshakeel/couponjs/README.md

 Import.
 Configure.
 Generate.

 This is a simple project to generate coupons.
 Lots of coupons.
-And of course, it is configurable.

-Import the package, configure (optional), generate (1 or more coupons) and then use the coupons however you like (save in database, display, etc).
+Import the package, configure (this is optional), generate (1 or more coupons) and then use the coupons however you like (save in database, etc).

 ## Table of Contents